chicagoruby/How_ChicagoRuby_Works/README.md

 * [ChicagoRuby](http://chicagoruby.org) web site.
 Great place to find general information about ChicagoRuby.
 * [ChicagoRuby Meetup](http://meetup.com/chicagoruby) site.
 This is how we manage our calendar.
 Saves us tons of time.
 * [WindyCityDB](http://windycitydb.org) site and [iPhone app](http://windycitydb.org/iphone).
 Save trees, use the mobile app.
 * [WindyCityRails](http://windycityrails.org) site.
-Our first annual conference, launched in 2008.
+Our first annual conference, launched in 2008 to a sell-out crowd.

 Questions?
 You can reach the organizer team through our [Contact Form](http://chicagoruby.org/contact) or via organizers -at- chicagoruby -dot- org.